Brazil’s Bold Stand Against Domestic and Sexual Violence

 National Television Debut: "Sem Censura”

-The campaign was introduced to the public on TV Brasil’s program, "Sem Censura."
-First Lady Janja Lula da Silva, Daniela Grelin (Executive Director of Brazil Says NO MORE), and Antonia Pellegrino discussed the "NO MORE Feminicide" campaign launched on March 3.
-They highlighted how football can unite the public to protect women and girls, setting the tone for the 2027 World Cup.
+Brazil’s initiative was introduced to the public on TV Brasil’s program, "Sem Censura."
+First Lady Janja Lula da Silva, Daniela Grelin (Executive Director of Brazil Says NO MORE), and Antonia Pellegrino discussed the "NO MORE Feminicide" campaign and how football can unite the public to help protect women and girls.

 (From left to right) Mireya Rubio, Daniela Grelin, Pamela Zaballa, Antonia Pellegrino